|POS||Race & Track||Date||Points|

 Antonio Giovinazzi Net Worth

-Antonio Giovinazzi is still a relatively new driver to the Formula 1 and, lining up against an incredibly established driver in Kimi Raikkonen at Alfa Romeo, it is more about opportunity than raking in the big bucks for the Italian at this stage of his career.
+Antonio Giovinazzi is still a relatively new driver to Formula 1 and, lining up against an incredibly established team-mate in Kimi Raikkonen at Alfa Romeo, it is more about opportunity than raking in the big bucks for the Italian at this stage of his career.

 Antonio Giovinazzi Family